-Operating as a private Christian school, American Christian Academy does not have the same legal requirements of accommodation (ADA) as public schools.
-We love all children and want to provide the best possible education in a warm, caring, Christian environment.
-Your decision to place your child at ACA necessitates that you understand our limitations.
+Statement of Accomodation Resources

-We do not have the funds or resource personnel to provide accommodation that may be needed for your child.
-If your child is to receive a regular diploma from

-American Christian Academy it will be necessary for him or her to do the same level of work and complete the same course requirements as completed by all other students of their graduating class.
+It is our belief that all children are created in the image of God and that He has a plan and purpose for each person.
+While it is our desire to be able to help all students, American Christian Academy operates as a private Christian school, and does not have the funds or resource personnel to provide the accommodations that may be needed for your child.
+If your child is to receive a regular diploma from American Christian Academy it will be necessary for him or her to do the same level of work and complete the same course requirements as completed by all other students of their graduating class.
+Our teachers seek to employ 'best practices' in teaching, which may include some accommodations including but not necessarily limited to the following:

-It is possible that you will have to seek resources such as tutoring outside the school.
-If we have documentation on file, we can request that teachers provide some accommodations including but not necessarily limited to the following: seating in the front of the class, additional and intentional cues to help keep the student focused, and extra time for tests (this is not always possible).
+seating in the front of the class, additional and intentional cues to help keep the student focused, and extra time for tests (this is not always possible).

-Again, we love all children and will gladly welcome them, but we are not able to accommodate all special needs.
+Again, we love all children and desire to provide a Christian education for students in our area.
+However, we are not able to accommodate all special needs.